Small Batch Rich Chocolate Layer Cake

 - Full-fat sour cream + oil makes the cake tender and moist for days.

-Tips For Making A Small Chocolate Layer Cake
+My Tips For This Chocolate Layer Cake

 Sift the dry ingredients – especially the cocoa powder – if they are lumpy.

 Use hot coffee to enhance the cocoa flavor.
 And I recommend coffee you like to drink.
-And if you don’t drink coffee, use hot water!
+And if you don’t drink coffee, use hot water.

 Don’t overmix the cake batter.
 Mix until no flour streaks remain, but it is ok if the batter is lumpy.
 Too much mixing will yield a tough and dense cake.